Captain Medwin set down his spoon and looked at Faolan. “Plan for what?”

 “Sit down and let me hear it.
 Would you like some food?”

 “No, thank you.”
-Faolan pulled out one of the too-small chairs and sat down far enough from the table so his legs weren’t cramped.
+Faolan pulled out one of the too-small chairs and sat down far enough from the table so his knees did not hit it.
 “Yesterday Gutter followed us when we went out to set

 up our ambush.”

 “Yes, I heard about that.”
 Captain Medwin nodded.
 “I sometimes think there’s more elf than dwarf blood in that boy.”

 Faolan said, “I thought he was Borka’s son.”

 “The steward?”
 Medwin shook his head.
 “No. His grandson.
 Borka raised him after his parents died.”
 The captain’s mouth went tight for a moment.
 ‘I’ll make sure

 “No.” Faolan gripped the captain’s arm.
 “That’s part of my plan.”